brinleym/brinleym.github.io/_posts/2023-09-27-tips-for-technical-presentations.md

 ### In Summary

 Too many people fail to question the need for PowerPoint and meetings more generally.
-Get into the habit using meetings and PowerPoint as sparingly as possible.
+Get into the habit of using meetings and PowerPoint as sparingly as possible.
 If you find yourself in a change-resistant culture where meetings and PowerPoint are overvalued, leave as quickly as possible.